 Kaede was aghast as she trekked into the wasteland north of town.

 She had seen the mushroom cloud on her way back.
 Its dispersing smoke had clouded out the afternoon sun.
 She had requested to scout ahead with her rangers.
-Yet despite her desperate pleas — or perhaps because of it — Vivienne had denied her the privilege and gave the mission to another.
+Yet despite her desperate pleas — or perhaps because of it — Ranger Commander Lynette had denied her the privilege and gave the mission to another.

 It had taken every bit of Kaede’s willpower to stay with the detachment returning from Lysardh Point, to not rush ahead and verify with her own eyes just what Pascal had done this time.